 This is a quick note about an idea I’ve been using with a few software teams during the last couple of years.
-I also spoke about it briefly at the Scottish Ruby Conference this week.
+I also spoke about it briefly at the Scottish Ruby Conference this week (video at the bottom of this post).
 If you try it, please publish your experiences and link to them via the comments here.

 So there’s this big discussion going on about #NoEstimates and how estimating is wasteful, misleading etc. But there are very few published practical alternatives.
 So what to do if you want to do less estimating?
 Honestly, I think that’s the wrong question to be asking.
 A more important question is, at least for every team I’ve encountered, “how can we become more predictable in what we will deliver?”
 Estimates only go so far in answering this question because, well, they’re just guesses.
 It doesn’t matter whether they are expressed as hours, pair-hours, story points, complexity points, Gummi bears or whatever — someone somewhere will attempt to do arithmetic with your estimates and thus turn them into “facts”.
 So estimating is hard, and it’s guesswork; it is not my intention here to grumble on about all the side-effects of that — you can read all of that stuff elsewhere.
 Instead, let’s cut to the chase and do something.

 Estimates are risky and difficult.
 So let’s try the opposite.
 Instead of estimating the next story, let’s play to our strengths as developers and give ourselves a technical and analytical puzzle: Let’s fit the story to the estimate.
 Here’s how it works: